 Commissioning tests are performed at the request of MSs, and the results shall be documented in a test report.
 The test report, and the associated data files (if any), are to be submitted to the Commission/EMSA for assessment.

 The Commission/EMSA shall analyse and evaluate the test report and, if the test results comply with the EMSWe requirements.
 Once the results have been validated, the Commission/EMSA issues a test acceptance form and updates the status of operation of the MS concerned.
 Following successful completion of this process, the MNSW will be granted access to the EMSWe CLD Production environment.

+The commissioning measures of the EMSWe Ship Database, EMSWe Common Location Database and EMSWe Common Hazmat Database may be combined.

 System performance